k3jph/k3jph.github.io/honors.md

 who inspire and propel us forward, reminding us that the most meaningful accomplishments are those we achieve together.

-## A Grant of Arms from Malta

-The [coat of arms](/honors/malta) I've been honored with by Malta represents a fusion of personal heritage and professional dedication, encapsulated within the ancient tradition of heraldry.
-At its heart, the design features a tetrahedron and a sword, symbols of my mathematical pursuits and connections to Cincinnati, Ohio, respectively.
-This emblem not only reflects my academic and public service contributions but also hints at a storied lineage, potentially linked to Thomas Arundell through the inclusion of a martlet, a nod to the unproven but cherished ancestral ties.
-This heraldic achievement celebrates a commitment to community, knowledge, and the enduring quest for understanding.

 ## Royal Order of the Star of Oceania

 I was honored as a [Knight Commander of the Royal Order of the Star